Myrtle Beach, S.C.

 Families and kids-at-heart will love the three playgrounds as well as the education center which features live reptiles, saltwater aquariums, and more to educate the public about the nature of the Myrtle Beach area.
 There is also an outdoor wildlife habitat where guests can see a butterfly garden and check out birds hanging out around the bird feeder, birdhouses, and birdbaths.

 Park Passports are also available for purchase.
-The Park Passport Plus allows unlimited admission to all of the South Carolina State Parks for one year for only $99!
+The All Park Passport allows unlimited admission to all of the South Carolina State Parks for one year for only $99!
 This also includes free admission to park programs, free admission to the Atalaya Arts & Crafts Festival held each year at Huntington Beach State Park, and much more.
-The Statewide Park Passport is only $75 and includes free unlimited admission to all of the 47 South Carolina State Parks without the added perks of the Park Passport Plus.
-These passes can be purchased online at southcarolinaparks.com or in person at any South Carolina state park office.
+The pass can be purchased online at southcarolinaparks.com or in person at any South Carolina state park office.